-The task of confirming that the newly discovered compound had the properties that define a cannabinoid was carried out by University of Aberdeen pharmacologist Roger Pertwee.
+The steps to confirm that the newly discovered compound did indeed have the properties that define a cannabinoid were carried out by University of Aberdeen pharmacologist Roger Pertwee.

 Devane, who had studied Eastern philosophy, proposed that the newly identified cannabinoid should be named for the Sanskrit word for bliss, ananda.
 "Although some people do not agree with me," Mechoulam tells Klein, "in Hebrew there are not too many names for happiness.
 For sorrow you can find a lot of names, but... not for extreme happiness."